Loading...

 template<typename StateEnum>

-template<typename App>
+template<typename Owner>

-void ml::SceneManager< StateEnum >::attach ( App & app)
+void ml::SceneManager< StateEnum >::attach ( Owner & owner)

-Wire SceneManager into the application's state machine.
+Wire SceneManager into the owner's state machine.

 Template Parameters

-AppAny class that exposes:
+OwnerAny class that exposes:

 • onStateEnter(std::function<void(StateEnum)>)